 Amazon reviews, in particular, generate good traffic and make for great content.
 One product alone can have thousands of customer reviews.

 A good tactic is to create lists with headlines that have the words “most effective,” “best,” or other similar superlatives.
-Make sure you have well-written, quality reviews on your website to have your readers get through the buying process immediately.
+Make sure you have well-written, quality reviews on your website to help readers get through the buying process immediately.

 Otherwise, expect them to check the reviews on Amazon and buy the product there instead.